 Continually touring, writing, and recording, they have built a solid catalogue of organic, original songs and a set list that is ever evolving.

 Nomadic surfer.
-Self taught guitar wizard.
-Humble visionary.
+Self taught riff master.
+Humble visionary:

 Growing up in the lost bohemian paradise that was the Snake Pit of lower Topanga Canyon, Johnny Nation first felt the power of rock & roll when his brother brought home Ziggy Stardust on vinyl.
-Blown away by Mick Ronson's flamboyant style, he picked up a guitar for the first time and began a life long love affair.
+Blown away by Mick Ronson's flamboyant style, he picked up a guitar for the first time and never put it down again.
+By age 21 he was touring the country with punk princess, Lydia Lunch.
 At the peak of the glory days of the Sunset Strip he was asked to join seminal LA cowpunk band The Joneses as lead guitarist.
 Voted by LA Weekly as "The Best Live Band in LA," The Joneses played every temple of rock on the Strip and opened for huge acts including Johnny Thunders.
 A band's band - they inspired Guns & Roses, Poison, LA Guns and countless others - culminating in a major label record deal and the release of their charting album "KEEPING UP WITH THE JONESES".

 "Johnny is a true believer, his undying faith in the pure beauty and power of rock & roll keeps me going" says Jewels,